2lian/asyncio-for-robotics/README.md

 ## Code sample

-Syntax is identical between ROS2 and Zenoh.
+Syntax is identical between ROS 2 and Zenoh.

 ### Wait for messages one by one